Polymer/old-docs-site/articles/polymer-xtag-vanilla.md

 navgroup: docs
 shortname: Articles
 title: "Custom Element Interoperability"
-subtitle: Using Polymer, X-Tag, and Vanilla Custom Elements
+subtitle: Using Polymer, X-Tag, Vanilla, and Bosonic Custom Elements

 article:
   author: robdodson
   published: 2014-02-28
   #updated: 2013-12-06
   polymer_version: 0.2.0
-  description: Get started using Polymer with Mozilla X-Tag and vanilla custom elements.
+  description: Get started using Polymer with Mozilla X-Tag, vanilla and Bosonic custom elements.
 tags:
 - custom elements
 - html imports
 - x-tag
+- bosonic
 - interoperability
 - bower
 ---

-A number of developers have asked if they can use [Polymer](http://www.polymer-project.org/) with [X-Tag](http://www.x-tags.org/)/[Brick](http://mozilla.github.io/brick/) or vanilla custom elements.
-We're happy to say that, yes, custom elements of any variety (be they Polymer, X-Tag or vanilla) can all happily coexist.
+A number of developers have asked if they can use [Polymer](http://www.polymer-project.org/) with [X-Tag](http://www.x-tags.org/)/[Brick](http://mozilla.github.io/brick/) or vanilla or [Bosonic](http://bosonic.github.io/) custom elements.
+We're happy to say that, yes, custom elements of any variety (be they Polymer, X-Tag, vanilla or Bosonic) can all happily coexist.
 In this guide we’ll cover what you need to do to get started working with custom elements in an interoperable fashion.

 ## Getting Setup